 - Superb stabilisation system

-This is Olympus’s best camera to date, and it’s capable of capturing a high level of detail, noise is controlled well up to ISO 6400 and in the default settings colours look natural while exposures are good.
+It’s capable of capturing a high level of detail, noise is controlled well up to ISO 6400 and in the default settings colours look natural while exposures are good.

 The autofocus system is also very fast and versatile.
-It’s even able to keep fast moving subjects sharp when shooting at 18fps.
+It’s even able to keep fast-moving subjects sharp when shooting at 18fps.
 The IS system really impresses, even delivering sharp hand-held images with 2sec exposures and smooth hand-held video footage.

 Add in a high quality viewfinder and a vari-angle touch-screen that helps you shoot from more creative angles and you have a very attractive camera.
 Further good news is that the range of compatible lenses is now extensive with pro-quality optics delivering superb results.